 - Next, join the project “Macrofungi of Lane County, Oregon.
 This is essential!
 If you don’t join this project and put your photos into it each time you take them, we won’t be able to easily see them.

-- Before you start photographing, make sure – if you have a geographic positioning system function on your phone camera or another digital camera – that it is turned ON
+- Before you start photographing, make sure your GPS function on your phone is turned on/enabled.

 - Open the iNaturalist app.